abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 - Copy and save the value of the `VpcId` property, as you will need it in the upcoming steps.
 I refer to this value as `<VPC ID>` throughout this guide.

+> [!NOTE]
-> Note: The screen capture above implies the VPC is the default one – i.e., AWS created it when I originally opened my account.
+> The screen capture above implies the VPC is the default one – i.e., AWS created it when I originally opened my account.

 - If you have multiple VPCs in the region you picked, you will get pages of information.
 Alternatively, you can limit the outputs by using the `--query` option as illustrated in the following example.